Reivax2003/PixelPhysics/README.md

 plants (grow on sand?),
 lava (burns flammables and melts through stone/metal),

-We plan on using java.
+We plan on using java because most of the team knows it and it has a library for simple 2d rendering.

 In the future if that can be completed, it would be interesting to turn it into some sort of game.